smartmeio/arancino-library/docs/FREERTOS.md

 * **`pcName`**:	A descriptive name for the task.
 This is mainly used to facilitate debugging, but can also be used to [obtain a task handle](https://www.freertos.org/a00021.html#xTaskGetHandle).
 The maximum length of a task’s name is set using the config `MAX_TASK_NAME_LEN` parameter in `FreeRTOSConfig.h`.

-* **`usStackDepth`**:	The number of words (not bytes!) to allocate for use as the task’s stack.
+* **`usStackDepth`**:	The number of words (bytes for ESP32 architecture) to allocate for use as the task’s stack.
 For example, if the stack is 16-bits wide and _usStackDepth_ is 100, then 200 bytes will be allocated for use as the task’s stack.
 As another example, if the stack is 32-bits wide and _usStackDepth_ is 400 then 1600 bytes will be allocated for use as the task’s stack.
 The stack depth multiplied by the stack width must not exceed the maximum value that can be contained in a variable of type `size_t`.
 See the FAQ [How big should the stack be?](https://www.freertos.org/FAQMem.html#StackSize).

 * **`pvParameters`**:	A value that will be passed into the created task as the task’s parameter.